Ayush-Aditya/RAG-application/README.md

   2. The rag application is built using pathway (Python ETL framework for stream processing, real-time analytics, RAG, and LLM pipelines).
    [(present in app.py)]
      It is capable of gathering context from a local data source and passing it to an LLM to generate responses.
 In our case, we can ask it to summarize the paper or retrieve some information  from the papers.
+The storage folder in the repo is to highlight this functionality, that the papers will be present in the storage for the application to function.
+Please provide some logic to convert the pdf into the suitable file format and structure the code uses.

 3. The final component of the system was  to build a Streamlit UI for running various scripts and apply some pre-built contexts and commands to summarization and question answering, integrating the whole logic of all the components.
 Unfortunately, due to time constraints and other reasons, I am unable to complete the UI for the application now but I will surely update the repo with the UI in the future.